Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained from volunteering or internships
+- List any relevant experience you’ve gained from volunteering or interning

 References:

-- List at least two references from a professional
+- Make sure you have at least two references from professionals

-How to Write a Great CV and Resume
+How to Write a Good CV and Resume

-- Use strong action verbs to describe your accomplishments for example "managed," "led," or "created."
+- Utilise strong action verbs in order to describe your achievements for example "managed," "led," or "created."

-- Include specific examples as well as quantifiable metrics to demonstrate your impact in previous roles.
+- Include specific examples as well as quantitative metrics that show the impact you have had in previous positions.

-- Employ a professional, neat layout and design.
+- Choose a professional, clean layout and style.

 - Avoid putting in unnecessary information like your interests or references.